collective/babble.client/README.txt

 Babble: Instant Messaging for Plone
 -----------------------------------

-babble.client is an instant messaging client for Plone.
-It uses babble.server as its messaging service.
+Babble is an instant messaging service for Plone.
+It consists of babble.client for the Plone front-end, and babble.server which is a Zope2 messaging service.

-The client makes extensive use of JQuery and Ajax techniques.
+The client consists of a "Who's online?" portlet and chatboxes that make extensive use of JQuery and Ajax techniques.

 Currently, communication with the messaging service is being done via polling.

 Server-push options such as Comet, could be considered in the future, but there is no implementation for this at the moment.